 5. Signs of Abuse

 One piece of evidence related to abuse is a sign of abuse.
 For example, if you believe that your loved one is the victim of physical abuse, pointing out their bruises from being hit can be used as evidence confirming the abuse.
-Please visit our website for more information on recognizing signs of abuse.

 6. Who You Suspect has Caused the Abuse